yuvalsol/POCOGenerator/README.md

 ### Many-to-Many Relationship

 Many-to-Many relationship is when two or more entities have multiple references to all the other entities in the relationship.
-A database implementation of Many-to-Many relationship is a `join` table, or intuitively a table "in the middle", that is a construct of all the primary keys of all the tables that take part in the relationship.
+A database implementation of Many-to-Many relationship is a join table, or intuitively a table "in the middle", that is a construct of all the primary keys of all the tables that take part in the relationship.
 Every primary key in the join table is also a foreign key to the appropriate primary key in the other corresponding table.
-The tables in the Many-to-Many relationship don't reference each other directly but rather go through the `join` table, hence the table "in the middle".
+The tables in the Many-to-Many relationship don't reference each other directly but rather go through the join table, hence the table "in the middle".

 If the join table has more columns than the foreign keys to the other primary keys, for example a create time column, then POCO Generator will treat this relationship as One-To-Many relationship between the join table and each of the other tables in the relationship.
-This will also take effect when the Show Many-to-Many Join Table option is checked.
+This will also take effect when the **Many-to-Many Join Table** setting is enabled.

-In this example, a product can be in several warehouses and every warehouse stores many different products.
+In this example, a product can be in several warehouses and every warehouse stores several products.
 The join table is `WarehouseProducts`.
-All the columns of `WarehouseProducts` are primary keys and each column is a foreign key to Product primary key or Warehouse primary key appropriately.
+All the columns of `WarehouseProducts` are primary keys and each column is a foreign key to `Product` primary key or `Warehouse` primary key appropriately.

 ```cs
 public class Product